Santa Fe, New Mexico: Science and technology

 Santa Fe has been associated with science and technology since 1943, when it served as the gateway to Los Alamos National Laboratory (LANL), a 45-minute drive from the city.
-In 1984, the Santa Fe Institute (SFI) was founded to research complex systems in the physical, biological, economic, and political sciences; it has hosted such Nobel laureates as Murray Gell-Mann (physics), Philip Warren Anderson (physics), and Kenneth Arrow (economics).
+In 1984, the Santa Fe Institute (SFI) was founded to research complex systems in the physical, biological, economic, and political sciences; it has hosted Nobel laureates such as Murray Gell-Mann (physics), Philip Warren Anderson (physics), and Kenneth Arrow (economics).
 The National Center for Genome Resources (NCGR) was founded in 1994 to focus on research at the intersection of bioscience, computing, and mathematics.
 Sandia National Laboratories (SNL), one of three research and development laboratories of the U.S. Department of Energy's National Nuclear Security Administration (NNSA), is based in Albuquerque, roughly an hour from Santa Fe.

+Due to the presence and proximity of various educational and scientific institutions, its overall attractiveness for visitors, and an established tourism industry, Santa Fe routinely hosts a variety of scientific meetings, summer schools, and public lectures, such as International q-bio Conference on Cellular Information Processing, Santa Fe Institute's Complex Systems Summer School, and LANL's Center for Nonlinear Studies Annual Conference.
 Since the 1990s, several technology companies have formed or established operations in the city to commercialize technologies emerging from these institutions.

-Due to the presence and proximity of various educational and scientific institutions, its overall attractiveness for visitors, and an established tourism industry, Santa Fe routinely hosts a variety of scientific meetings, summer schools, and public lectures, such as International q-bio Conference on Cellular Information Processing, Santa Fe Institute's Complex Systems Summer School, and LANL's Center For Nonlinear Studies Annual Conference.

 In 2020, Santa Fe announced efforts to become the "Silicon Valley of the Southwest" through partnerships with various educational, scientific, and business organizations aimed at creating a "technology ecosystem".
 The city is part of New Mexico's broader statewide initiative to become a science and technology hub, sometimes called "Silicon Mesa", as well as the New Mexico Innovation Triangle (NMIT), an ongoing initiative launched in 2020 that includes Los Alamos and Albuquerque as part of a purported innovation ecosystem.